loganshahan/Virtual-Planner/README.md

 This easy to use application is the perfect tool to organize your daily life.
 Keep track of to-do's, budget and calendar events.
 The personalized dashboard gives you access to all of these features.
 Enjoy planning made easy and watch your productivity soar!

 # Technologies Used:
-React, Node.js, MySQL, Sequelize, BootStrap
+React, Node.js, MySQL, Sequelize, Material UI

 # Development Roles:
-Ansar: front end/UI/React,
+Ansar: Front end,\
-Julian: front and back end/Google Authentication/Google Calendar
+Julian: Tech lead,\
-Nolan: back end/ models and API routes,
+Nolan: Back end,\
-Logan: back end/ models and API routes
+Logan: Back end

 # Deployed Application link:
 kjklj;lkj;kj